-Concerning his current relationship, Atkinson began dating actress girlfriend Louise Ford in 2014, 18 months prior to his divorce with Sunetra.
+Concerning his current relationship, Atkinson began dating actress girlfriend Louise Ford in 2014, 18 months prior to his divorce from Sunetra.

 Atkinson was born into a family of 6.
 We bring you factual details about members of his family.

-About Atkinson’s Mother: Ella is the mother of the English actor.
+Rowan Atkinson’s Mum is Ella.
 She was a housewife who developed close bonds with her sons and promoted their interests.

-About his brothers: Atkinson has three older brothers.
-They include Paul, who died as an infant, Rodney – a Eurosceptic economist who first spotted Atkinson’s potential for drama as well as Rupert whom little is known about.
+Atkinson has three older brothers.
+They include Paul, who died as an infant, Rodney – a Eurosceptic economist who first spotted Atkinson’s potential for drama, as well as Rupert, whom little is known about.

-Rowan Atkinson Childhood Story Plus Untold Biography Facts: Death Hoax
+Rowan Atkinson Untold Biography Facts – Death Hoax:

 Atkinson has been thrice reported dead by fake news circulating online. the first instance of his death hoax was in July 2016 when a fake ‘BBC’ breaking news alert claimed that the screenwriter died at the age of 58 after committing suicide.

-Asides his acting career, Atkinson is a lover of cars and has a great deal of collection.
+Asides from his acting career, Atkinson is a lover of cars and has a lot of collections.

 Atkinson is a focused Professional actor whose on-screen personality is nothing close to his real-life relationships.
 According to him: